 10/ This photos shows the full panorama of the steps of Liffey Falls.

 11/ Near the picnic ground at the start of the Liffey Falls walk is a detour to the Big Tree.
 This is a massive 50 metre high eucalyptus tree.
-I spread my arms to give you some idea of its girth.
 It was fortunate to have not been logged, when the Liffey Falls area was being logged in recent times.

 12/ This is the view to the canopy 50 metres above you.
 I find it an awesome experience to visit trees like this one.